bt3gl/building_blog/content/wargames_krypton.md

 The second level starts with:

   > The password for level 2 is in the file ‘krypton2’.
 It is ‘encrypted’ using a simple rotation.
-It is also in non standard ciphertext format.
-When using alpha characters for cipher text it is normal to group the letters into 5 letter clusters, regardless of word boundaries.
+It is also in non-standard ciphertext format.
+When using alpha characters for ciphertext it is normal to group the letters into 5 letter clusters, regardless of word boundaries.
 This helps obfuscate any patterns.
-This file has kept the plain text word boundaries and carried them to the cipher text.
+This file has kept the plain text word boundaries and carried them to the ciphertext.
 Enjoy!

 This is the classic [Caesar Cypher] (they really love this thing :).